CPAP vs surgery: which sleep apnoea treatment is right for me?

 Consultant discussing sleep apnoea treatment options with a patient at Hillser Clinic

 For those newly diagnosed with obstructive sleep apnoea, one of the most common questions is whether treatment will involve a CPAP machine, surgery, or something else entirely.
-The honest answer is that it depends — not on a single factor, but on the interplay of severity, anatomy, lifestyle and personal preference.
-This article sets out the key considerations to help you understand the landscape before your consultation.
+The honest answer is that it depends: not on a single factor, but on the interplay of severity, anatomy, lifestyle and personal preference.
+Understanding where each option works best, and where it falls short, makes for a far more productive first consultation.

 Understanding the options